 My current design has evolved over 20 years and has been written in three different languages.
 It has been used as the basis for many different systems for many different clients and has proved to be effective and robust.
 As it is driven by the contents of the database then changes can be made easily and quickly.
 Due to the modular design any changes in functionality can be made easily either by changing an existing module or by adding in a new module.

-- Permissions can be maintained on a single screen.
+- Permissions for each Role and Task can be maintained on a single screen.

-- At run-time permission can be verified with a single lookup on the ROLE-TASK table using ROLE_ID and TASK_ID.
+- At run-time permission can be verified with a single lookup on the ROLE-TASK table using a ROLE_ID and a TASK_ID.

 Here is an explanation of the other tables in my database: